SirPlutypas/odin-recipes/README.md

 # odin-recipes

-The goal of this project is to build a basic recipe website with only HTML at first.
+The goal of this project is to build a basic recipe website with only HTML.

+All images are in the public domain.

 - Recipes credits:
     - Vanilla Cinnamon Protein Pancakes by skinnymom (https://www.allrecipes.com/recipe/260544/vanilla-cinnamon-protein-pancakes/)